grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.azure.md

 Valid values for `metric_aggregations` are `minimum`, `maximum`, `average`, `total`, and `count`.
 If no aggregation is specified, the value is retrieved from the metric.
 For example, the aggregation value of the metric `Availability` in [Microsoft.ClassicStorage/storageAccounts](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-classicstorage-storageaccounts-metrics) is `average`.

 Every metric has its own set of dimensions.
-For example the dimensions for the metric `Availability` in [Microsoft.ClassicStorage/storageAccounts](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-classicstorage-storageaccounts-metrics) are `GeoType`, `ApiName`, and `Authentication`.
-If a single dimension is requested it will have the name `dimension`.
-If multiple dimensions are requested they will have the name `dimension<dimension_name>`.
+For example, the dimensions for the metric `Availability` in [Microsoft.ClassicStorage/storageAccounts](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-classicstorage-storageaccounts-metrics) are `GeoType`, `ApiName`, and `Authentication`.
+If a single dimension is requested, it will have the name `dimension`.
+If multiple dimensions are requested, they will have the name `dimension<dimension_name>`.

 Tags in `included_resource_tags` will be added as labels with the name `tag_<tag_name>`.